 Scotland has Europe’s most stunning highlands and there’s really something to do for everyone – cool cities to explore, breathtaking road trips, thrilling adventures, relaxing hikes, island hopping, wild swimming, golfing, castle touring, a vibrant foodie scene and gorgeous beaches.
 Make sure that you spend at least 48 hours in Edinburgh, Scotlands beautiful capital city.

 Best Places to Travel Alone in Europe – Czech Republic

-Czech Republic is a safe, vibrant country that has tons of options available to solo travelers willing to explore.
-Immerse yourself in the fascinating culture of Czech Republic and you will certainly not be bored on your independent adventure.
-A walking tour of Prague should be top of your list for Czech Republic!
+The Czech Republic is a safe, vibrant country that has tons of options available to solo travelers willing to explore.
+Immerse yourself in the fascinating culture of the Czech Republic and you will certainly not be bored on your independent adventure.
+A walking tour of Prague should be top of your list for the Czech Republic!

 Best Places to Travel Alone in Europe – Hungary

 Hungary is a charming and budget-friendly country in Central Eastern Europe.
 For solo travelers, Hungary is perfectly safe during the day and even at night too.
 The country has a long and fascinating history, incredible cuisine, fantastic culture, and vibrant nightlife.
 Budapest has a great cafe scene and is perfect for digital nomads.